10. Solar S’Mores

 What makes food cook or things melt outside?

-How can and do we use the sun’s energy to help us in our lives?
+How can we use the sun’s energy to help us in our lives?

 Welcome a discussion about “cooking” outside.
 Think about how we melt